Moor frog: Restoration to England

 The moor frogs Holocene range expanded to mid-France near Paris, and southern and eastern England.
-It likely perished in England because of a combination of widespread wetland drainage and land-use change, caused by Humans.
+It likely perished in England because of a combination of widespread wetland drainage and land-use change, caused by humans.
 The species has been successfully bred in captivity in the UK and a reintroduction has been proposed as part of Celtic Rewilding's rewilding plans.

 Conservation efforts

 Acidification, eutrophication, and other forms of water pollution negatively affect the aquatic habitats of moor frogs.
 Moor frogs normally enjoy acidic environments; however, peat bogs which produce these acidic conditions have poor buffering properties that make them susceptible to drastic decreases of pH even below 4.5.
-There are various conservation practices being initiated in order to remediate these pH driven effects.
+There are various conservation practices being initiated to remediate these pH driven effects.
 Liming of peat bogs by adding chalk can increase pH.
 Acidification of freshwater aquatic habitats has the detrimental effect of reduced biodiversity.
 One study showed in highly acidic waters, pH 4.2, eggs of the moor frog were especially susceptible to fungal infection.
 Many eggs were infected and those that were had a mortality rate of 50%.
 Organic sediment is removed from pools before the addition of limestone particles (<3mm) to prevent eutrophication.
-Before liming of acidic waters, moor frog eggs can expect to be infected with fungi 75-100% of the time.
-Liming treatment is able to reduce the presence of fungal infection to 0-25% of the time by increasing pH to 5–6.
+Before liming of acidic waters, moor frog eggs can expect to be infected with fungi 75–100% of the time.
+Liming treatment is able to reduce the presence of fungal infection to 0–25% of the time by increasing pH to 5–6.
 While this method may allow for moor frog reproduction to occur in the short-term, the effect is only temporary and acidification will ultimately reoccur.
 Protection and addition of riparian zones by preventing grazing and replanting littoral vegetation aids the rewetting process of drained land.
 Drainage of land for agriculture is especially dangerous to the moor frog because they are prone to desiccation.
 Conservation efforts undertaken for the moor frog are most effective when executed in small scale phases.
 These small scale phases are more easily managed and receive more attention.